 The Camera Club was formed in the summer of 1952 from a special interest section of the Hebden Bridge Literary and Scientific Society.
 Initially the new club was called the Calder Camera Club but following a certain amount of confusion regarding its location, after a couple of years, the name was changed to Hebden Bridge Camera Club.
 Originally the Club met over Horner’s Barber’s shop on Market Street and subsequently in a room over the Council Offices.
-We now meet at the Masonic Hall but we have recently (2022) moved to the Hope Baptist Chapel on Hope Street, Hebden Bridge.
+For many years we had met at the Masonic Hall but we have recently (2022) moved to the Hope Baptist Chapel on Hope Street, Hebden Bridge.

 The Club is a member of the Yorkshire Photographic Union (YPU) and through this is affiliated to the Photographic Alliance of Great Britain.
 This allows us to participate in competitions, exhibitions and various seminars, both at County and National levels.
 In this context the Club hosted the YPU’s annual “Assembly and Exhibition” in 1973 and again in 1982.

 From September to April the Club meets weekly, the principal activities being a bi-monthly print and projected images competition and lectures on photography-related subjects.
 We also take part in occasional inter-club competitions.
 During the summer we meet once per fortnight and these meetings usually takes the form of a walk around places of local interest.
 The Club also holds an annual print exhibition which is gaining in popularity each year.

 With the advent of digital imaging and the ease with which high quality prints can now be produced, there has been a resurgence in amateur photography and this has been reflected by the growing interest in the Club’s activities and in new membership.
 However, we are still a relatively small club and new members are always welcome.
 So if you’re a novice wishing to improve your technique, or an experienced photographer prepared to test your ability in competition, why not come along and sample a few meetings – expect a friendly welcome.